Burton Pynsent Monument

-The monument rises to a height of 140 feet, and was finished in 1768 at a cost of £2000, a not-inconsiderable sum fore the day.
+The monument rises to a height of 140 feet and was finished in 1768 at a cost of 2000 pounds, a considerable sum for the time.
 It is composed of a rectangular plinth upon which is a round column topped by a viewing platform, itself surmounted by an urn.
 The viewing platform is no longer accessible, due, legend tells us, to an unfortunate incident with a cow.

 The Burton-Pynsent Monument is known by a number of other names, including the Curry Rivel Column, the Pynsent Steeple, and the Cider Monument.